-Paris Fall Seminar 2015
+Paris Fall Seminar 2017

 Courses & Credits

-Participants enroll in a total of four courses: a French language course, two seminar courses taught by the Seminar director, and one additional course offered at the Skidmore Center or a partner institution in Paris.
+Participants enroll in a total of four courses: a French language course, two seminar courses taught by the Professor Jaouad, and one additional course from the Skidmore in Paris: Liberal Arts, Language, & Business program.
 There is no French language requirement to apply for the Paris Fall Seminar − all courses, except the French language course, are taught in English.

 - French Language - Students will take an exam in Paris to place in the appropriate level of French (beginning